Learn with Us

 For middle or high school students on Nonviolence in Action: this 75-minute webinar involves defining nonviolence, exploring different methods of nonviolence, understanding how Dr. King and Gandhi used nonviolence, and exploring how nonviolence may be applied to a school conflict.
 The webinar includes instructions for activities the classroom teacher can lead before the webinar to begin the discussion about violence and nonviolence with the students, as well as a digital copy of the webinar afterwards.

-Single or multiple sessions which include King’s nonviolence theory and conflict resolution skills.
+Single or multiple sessions which include King’s nonviolence theory, conflict resolution skills, or a modified version of any of the offerings below.

 In addition, we offer training to high school and university student groups and community groups: Gandhi staff members are available to offer the following workshops designed to build critical skills.
-The requested fee for a training is $500.
-All contributions benefit the work of the Gandhi Institute.
+The cost of workshops are negotiated by the coordinators but all contributions benefit the work of the Gandhi Institute.

 Listening as an Act of Transformation